 That’s precisely all the factors we’ll be looking at for grading.

-Protein bars often have different kinds of ingredients used in them, ranging from whole foods to highly processed.
+Protein bars often have different kinds of ingredients, ranging from whole foods to highly processed stuff.

 Sadly, in India, many protein bars come with highly processed ingredients and are not often as healthy as they are supposed to be.